basf/mlipx/docs/source/concept/data.rst

 Datasets
 ========

 Data within ``mlipx`` is always represented as a list of :term:`ASE` atoms objects.
-Nevertheless, there are different ways to provide this data to the workflow.
+There are various ways to provide this data to the workflow, depending on your requirements.

 Local Data Files
 ----------------

-You can simply provide a local data file, e.g. a trajectory file to the workflow.
+The simplest way to use data in the workflow is by providing a local data file, such as a trajectory file.

 .. code:: console

    (.venv) $ cp /path/to/data.xyz .
    (.venv) $ dvc add data.xyz

 .. dropdown:: Local data file (:code:`main.py`)
    :open:

    .. code:: python